32483 LCpl Robert

 2 badges on, one of which was for the tank corps.
 Jimmy Dodd died on 26 October 1973.

-32124 Gnr Francis John Dyer Born in Curry Rival c 21 April 1880 was the second son (third child of six) of plumber and glazier James
+32124 Gnr Francis John Dyer Born in Curry Rival c 21 Apr 80, he was the second son (third child of six) of plumber and glazier James

 recorded as being a house builder and an employer; he was the head of the house